E-commerce

 Gifting

-Sending products without a content obligation: transparency about value and tax reporting if applicable.
+Sending a product with no content obligation: transparency about value and tax reporting if applicable.

 Employee ambassadors